trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

 Is S3 Select a good fit for my workload?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Performance of S3 Select Pushdown depends on the amount of data filtered by the query.
+Performance of S3 Select pushdown depends on the amount of data filtered by the query.
 Filtering a large number of rows should result in better performance.
 If the query doesn't filter any data, then pushdown may not add any additional value and the user is charged for S3 Select requests.
 Thus, we recommend that you